-A customer has critical SLA queries that they want to ensure always have resources available to run against, and want to ensure that other queries (scheduled, or ad-hoc) don’t get in the way.
+You have critical SLA queries that always have to have resources available to run against, and you want to ensure that other queries (scheduled, or ad-hoc) don’t get in the way.

 |Resource pools are only available for accounts with 5 or greater Presto Compute Units allocated.|

 This feature is enabled upon request.
 Contact support or your primary account representative if you want to use Presto Resource Pools.

 Based on the number of Presto Compute Units your account has, you are able to use up to a specified maximum of the following: